dreameatergames/nuquake_enhanced/README.md

 - Kazade
   - GLdc: the best damn opengl implemention on the Dreamcast
   - Numerous discussions and info sharing
+- Bruceleet
+  - Fixing the rendering code
+  - Debugging the main crash
 - BERO
   - Sound code, and most of the input code (All old, had to be forward ported)
 - Ian Michael